anoma/nspec/docs/arch/node/types/identities.juvix.md

 ### ExternalID

-A unique identifier, such as a public key, represented as a natural number.
+A unique identifier, such as a public key; for simplicity, just a public key (in v0.2).

 <!-- --8<-- [start:ExternalID] -->
 ```juvix